wagtail/wagtail/docs/getting_started/tutorial.md

 from wagtail.admin.panels import FieldPanel, InlinePanel from wagtail.search import index

 # ...
-(Keep the definition of BlogIndexPage, and update the content_panels of BlogPage:)
+Keep the definition of BlogIndexPage, update the content_panels of BlogPage, and add a new BlogPageGalleryImage model:

 class BlogPage(Page):
     date = models.DateField("Post date")